5 Exit Strategies the CEO Optometrist Should Consider

 • Family members may not have the skills (or interest) to take over the practice.

-• Patients may not approve of new management or changes in practice’s direction.
+• Patients may not approve of new management or changes in the practice’s direction.

 Merger & Acquisition (M&A).